FlyFlapper/flapper_boarding_pass/README.md

  **Usage**

+ - Store your certificates in certificate folder;
+ - Define all the parameters in config.py;
- Just after installing Docker type the following command inside the project folder:
+ - After installing Docker please type the following command inside the project folder:
-  `docker-compose up --build`
+  `docker-compose up --build`.

+  Note: Flapper logo and name are property of Flapper Tecnologia SA.